SchulzLab/AtlasLens/README.md

 ## Overview

 AtlasLens is a single-file R/Shiny application (`app.R`).
-It loads one integrated single-cell RNA-seq dataset (a Seurat object) and exposes a suite of analysis tools through a tabbed interface.
+It loads one single-cell RNA-seq atlas or dataset (a Seurat object) and exposes a suite of analysis tools through a tabbed interface.
 Heavy computations (differential expression, geneCOCOA, GO enrichment) run **asynchronously** in background workers (via `future` / `promises`), so the interface stays responsive, and results are cached on disk (`qs`) for instant retrieval.